 Bridging the Gap

-Tim Gutsie, practice manager at Chambersburg Imaging Associates, believes it is worthwhile exploring the details of financial rescue packages.
+Tim Gutsie, practice manager at Chambersburg Imaging Associates, believes it is worthwhile to explore the details of financial rescue packages.
 “We applied for and anticipate receiving our SBA loan shortly,” Gutsie says.
 “At that point, we will be able to pay our part-time radiologists for the next eight weeks.”

 And more help could be on the way if radiologists are allowed to begin billing for evaluation and management services, as ACR has been advocating.
-In a recent letter to CMS, William T. Thorwarth Jr., MD, FACR, ACR chief executive officer, requested that radiologists be granted more authority as “treating physicians.”
+In a recent letter to the Centers for Medicare & Medicaid Services, William T. Thorwarth Jr., MD, FACR, ACR chief executive officer, requested that radiologists be granted more authority as “treating physicians.”
 If approved, such a move could put radiologists on equal footing with primary care physicians and other specialists, thereby allowing them to take on a larger role in patient care.

 As Patel sees it, the approach could improve the standing of radiologists, making them even more crucial members of coordinated care teams.
 “Allowing radiologists to successfully bill for evaluation and management services, along with ordering exams in the outpatient setting through direct patient consultation, would enhance our visibility, increase our accessibility, and decrease the burden on primary care providers,” Patel says.
 Pyatt agrees: “The more that interested radiologists can help fill gaps as treating physicians, the more it could help our specialty in many ways, including some potential degree of financial benefit.”